shanelee2027/TradingBot/README.md

 4. Identify some number of "troughs" (I choose 7) in the graph of $D$.
 I define a trough as a low point in this graph that isn't close to any other troughs, where "closeness" is defined as being within 5 business/market days.
 Think of troughs as downwards spikes, rather than flat lows.
 5. Calculate the standard deviation of these troughs and compare it to some threshold to see if the troughs are consistent.
 Only continue if they are consistent.
 6. And lastly, check that $D$ for the current day is less than the mean of the troughs.
 This means that we are currently at a support level.

+If all of these criteria are met, then this is a buying opportunity.
+It's best to run this algorithm once a day, late enough where the markets aren't as volatile but early enough so that theres still enough time in the day to reap upward movement.
+I like doing my trades at 1 P.M.
+EST.

+I will update this page later with the results of my paper trading with this algorithm.